ronappleton/colima-gui/README.md

 Each listed container now includes **Logs** and **Exec** actions.
 Selecting **Logs** opens a read-only terminal window showing the container logs, while **Exec** starts an interactive shell inside the container.

+Use `colima-gui -version` to check the embedded version string.

 ## License